 Let’s recap here:

-- We figured out the service that we wanted to offer based on what was missing and wanted in the market (an agency service that was responsible for producing a strategy, great content and driving results — that also provided full transparency throughout the process)
+- We figured out a service offering based on what was needed in the market (an agency that was responsible for producing a great content strategy that actually drives results and provides full transparency throughout the process).

 Our Agency Positioning Based on the 4 Criteria

-I’ll walk through our 4 positioning criteria to illustrate how we choose the clients that we work with, what pain points we solve in the market, how we’re unique and then how we can prove all of this is true.
+I’ll walk through our 4 positioning criteria to illustrate how we choose the clients that we work with, what pain points we solve in the market, how we’re unique, and how we can prove all of this to be true.

 Our answer for this agency is actually kind of subtle.